flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 It all seems reasonable, but was it *really* a certain decision to make back then?
 It's easy to rely on present history to find out why Microsoft chose Nvidia over other popular brands from the time (3dfx, PowerVR, S3, etc), but if we read more about the competition back then, the panorama of options made it much more complex.

-For instance, 3dfx's popular 'Voodoo 2' series had ~70% of market share in the PC market by the end of the 90s [@graphics-ign], while Nvidia was struggling to promote adoption of the new 'GeForce 256' (the first of the GeForce series).
+For instance, 3dfx's popular 'Voodoo 2' series had ~70% of the market share in the PC market by the end of the 90s [@graphics-ign], while Nvidia was struggling to promote adoption of the new 'GeForce 256' (the first of the GeForce series).
 After this, Microsoft's choice now sounds more like a risk than a safe bet, but as we know by now, this risk eventually paid off.

 > Nvidia was NOT the #1 player they are now, in 1999.
 They were in trouble.
 The new GeForce architecture was still young and lots of people didn’t like it.
 Now it seems forgone.
 But you’d need to research that history to know that, and why I had to fight to use it.
 I was right but I didn’t know I was right; I was very worried.
 >